 The Points Based System (PBS) was introduced in 2008 and is based on employers applying to the Home Office (UK Visas & Immigration) for a Sponsor Licence and becoming registered sponsors.
 Once a business is a licenced sponsor, it will be added to the Home Office’s register of sponsors and it can then allocate Certificate of Sponsorships (CoS) to non EU migrants enabling them to work in the UK in skilled employment.

-Current Home Office statistics confirm that there are over 29,000 registered Tier 2 and 5 Sponsors all able to directly hire workers from outside the EU.
+Current Home Office statistics confirm that there are over 29,000 registered Skilled Worker or Temporary Worker Sponsors all able to directly hire workers from outside the EU.
 This is the only method of hiring non-EU workers in the UK and the Home Office have strict policies in place when considering whether a UK Business Sponsor Licence should be granted.

 Qualifying for a UK Business Sponsor Licence

-Among those who may qualify for the Tier 2 & 5 Sponsor Licence are UK based businesses (registered with Companies House), start-ups, franchises and charities.
+Among those who may qualify for the Skilled Worker or Temporary Worker Sponsor Licence are UK based businesses (registered with Companies House), start-ups, franchises and charities.
 Generally, when considering an application for a Sponsor Licence, the Home Office will need to establish:

 - Whether the business is operating lawfully in the UK;